1z-z1/blueBase/README.md

 ```
 ./build.sh
 ```
-or if you want to do it manually then enter...
+or if you want to do the build "manually" then enter...
 ```
 ./build.sh restore blueBase
 ```